DataDog/hiring-engineers/answers.md

 requires a restart, so I did that.

 Then I went to the [Host map](https://app.datadoghq.com/infrastructure/map) via the navigation bar under infrastructure and saw the tags when I clicked on my host.

 ---
 Time to install a database.
-MySQL is deprecated for Ubuntu 12.04, and Postgres had a [pretty simple install](https://www.postgresql.org/download/linux/ubuntu/) for
+MySQL is [EOL/deprecated](https://www.mysql.com/support/eol-notice.html) for Ubuntu 12.04, and Postgres had a [pretty simple install](https://www.postgresql.org/download/linux/ubuntu/) for
 Ubuntu.
 You can see the process next
 ```
 $ sudo vi /etc/apt/sources.list.d/pgdg.list